Daubenya zeyheri

 To attract pollinating sunbirds, pools of nectar form in the tubular flowers of Daubenya zeyheri.
 It is found growing along the coast between boulders and on calcareous sands between Paternoster and Langebaan, within a very small area of some 200 km2.
 Total population is estimated at no more than 6 500 plants, threatened by plant collectors, and habitat loss due to coastal development and limestone extraction.
 It has a sturdy pedicel supporting a corymbose inflorescence.
 When the fruits are mature the peduncle elongates rapidly as a prelude to dispersal of the seeds.
 The fruit is a papery capsule, inflated and three-angled, dehiscing loculicidally in the upper portion.
 The capsules fall free at maturity and disperse separately.
-The seeds are globose and black with a smooth testa, ranging 2–3 mm diam.
+The seeds are globose and black with a smooth testa, ranging 2–3 mm of diameter.

-There is no formal conservation policy for Daubenya species and their future prospects remain bleak.
-Cultivated bulbs of D. aurea are on offer at commercial nurseries, though all the species are worthy of cultivation for their bright and often fragrant flowers.